-We hear this question almost every day.
+We hear this question almost every day- why is it called shrub?
 Some folks are confused as to why something made from fruit, vinegar, and some type of sugar would be named after a low lying bush?
 Well the answer is simple….. and not so simple.
 Here is brief etymology of the word “Shrub”.

 Since then the name has stuck.
 However, time and use have allowed for other words and names to be co associated with “shrub” adding to the colloquial confusion as to what shrubs are.
 These include sipping or drinking vinegar, switchel, cocktail shrub, shrub punch, rum punch, sherbet, sherbert, and even soft drink.
 And those with strong familial memories will stand by what grandma called shrub no matter what or how it was made.

 Europe woke up late.
 The rise of city states and trading capitals with a far reaching thirst for new foods, spices, and agricultural products didn’t really begin until the Vikings were assimilated and the Huns(Hordes and Mongols e.g.) were no longer pillaging Europe.
 Fruit based fermented and acidulated drinks were common in Roman and Greek eras and likely survived in one fashion or another long after Empire demise.
 World trade took off in the 15th century with Italian city nations Venice and Genoa leading the culinary charge.
 Turks and Persians were also in the game, making value added drinks and candies with fruit, sugar, milk, and vinegar.
 Italy was the formative trading partner for the rest of Western Europe which included England.
 It was likely then that the ideas of what became shrubs came to English cuisine later evolving into a practical preservation method.
 How it transformed into “Shrub” whence there ……. not sure about that yet.